Permafrost/Tundra/SERVICES.md

 #### Inputs:

-* `$id` is a [java.util.TimeZone] ID identifying the time zone to be returned, or a `(+|-)HH:mm` timezone offset, or an XML duration string representing a timezone offset, or a raw millisecond timezone offset, or `Z` for UTC, or `local` for the default localhost time zone.
-If a timezone offset is specified, the first timezone that matches the given offset is returned.
+* `$id` is a [java.util.TimeZone] ID identifying the time zone to be returned, or a `(+|-)HH:mm` time zone offset, or an XML duration string representing a time zone offset, or a raw millisecond time zone offset, or `Z` for UTC, or `local` for the default localhost time zone.
+If a time zone offset is specified, the first time zone that matches the given offset is returned.
-* `$datetime` is an optional XML datetime string identifying the instant in time to be used to determine the Universal Coordinated Time (UTC) offset and whether Daylight Savings Time (DST) is applicable.
+* `$datetime` is an optional datetime string identifying the instant in time to be used to determine the Universal Coordinated Time (UTC) offset and whether Daylight Savings Time (DST) is applicable.
   If not specified, defaults to the current datetime.
 * `$datetime.pattern` is an optional datetime pattern that `$datetime` conforms to, and will be used to parse the datetime string.
 Defaults to an [ISO8601] XML datetime.

 #### Outputs:

 * `$timezone` is an `IData` document describing the time zone associated with the given `$id`.
   * `id` is the [java.util.TimeZone] ID associated with the time zone.
   * `name` is a short name associated with the time zone.
   * `description` is a long name associated with the time zone.
   * `utc.offset` is the historically correct XML duration added to UTC time to get local time in this time zone for the given `$datetime` instant.
 If daylight savings time is in effect for the given `$datetime` instant, then this value was adjusted to include the daylight savings offset.
   * `dst.used?` is a boolean indicating if daylight savings time is used by this time zone.
   * `dst.active?` is a boolean indicating if daylight savings time is in effect for the given `$datetime` instant.
   * `dst.offset` is the XML duration added to the UTC offset when daylight savings time is in effect.

 ---